 Applies to: Approved (fee cap).
+Initial or general ongoing condition: ongoing condition.
 Legal basis: section 10 of HERA - mandatory.
+Notes

 - 499. Section 10 of HERA requires the OfS to impose a mandatory fee limit condition on providers within the Approved (fee cap) category of the Register, to secure that regulated course fees do not exceed a fee limit.
 Schedule 2 of HERA sets out that fee limits are determined on the basis of whether a provider has an agreed access and participation plan and according to their TEF award. - 500.
 Section 11 of HERA requires the OfS to publish annually a list of all providers that are subject to a fee limit condition, and what that limits are in each case.